ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 The YMCA Middle East head, William Jessop, had just begun the YMCA ministry when WWI broke out.

-With the support and encouragement of the BEF (and, ultimately, the Egyptian Expeditionary Forces–EEF), the YMCA provided letter writing tools, a place to visit away from the tents, refreshments and entertainment.
+With the support of the BEF (and the Egyptian Expeditionary Forces–EEF), the YMCA provided letter-writing tools, a place to visit away from the tents, refreshments, and entertainment.

 Ultimately, Jessop oversaw six different “huts” serving various forces around Cairo.
 (The Australians, for example, set up camp near the base of the pyramids at Giza).

-When Oswald arrived, Jessop sent him to a rough “hut” attached to the Egyptian General Mission alongside the Zeitoun army camp.
+When Oswald arrived, Jessop sent him to a rough “hut” attached to the Egyptian General Mission.
+The tent stood near the Zeitoun horse camp.

 Huts or tents provided morale opportunities for the soldiers.
 The temperature in their white bell tents often reached 120 degrees in the desert heat.